fearheaven/SimpleCore/README.md

 ### Soonish:

-- re-write Fusion furnace to use IItemHandler
+- re-write Fusion furnace/Nether Furnace to use IItemHandler - IN PROGRESS
 - add support for config GUI to all 4
 - add support for JEI to Fusion Furnace.
-- re-factor IItemHandler-based stuff to be useful in Machines, too.
+- re-factor IItemHandler-based stuff to be useful in Machines, too. - IN PROGRESS
 - restructure dependencies so that alloy blocks/items can be added without requiring Fusion installed (because other industrial mods have alloy furnaces)
 - port Machines to 1.10.2